WanderlustKing11/newsletter-mailchimp/README.md

 - Should get a return "Server is running on port 3000."
 - Open your browser and type: localhost:3000

 You should see the Sign-up page.

-In the coming update this will be deployed with Heroku with an actual https.
-At that point, if you want to have access to the MailChimp API you will need to create a profile so that you can have your own API key, and then you'll have a working newsletter to communicate with all of your clients and followers.
+You can use this newsletter for yourself.
+If you already understand Node, then it should be really simple once you create your own account at Mailchimp, and then you will have a working newsletter.

 Cheers!